ALERT: May Contain Spoilers for the Adventure: “Against the Cult of the Reptile God”

 Ezekiel read through the scroll twice (he says there was a second copy at the bottom) and Lancell’s wounds closed.

-Kelsier was wheezing badly (and he’s not so good with a sword as his bow, I guess) so he dropped to his knees and killed the sleeping lizard-thing.
+Kelsier was wheezing badly (and he’s not so good with a sword as with his bow, I guess) so he dropped to his knees and killed the sleeping lizard-thing.

 Raven flung daggers into the enemy (I didn’t see whether he hit anything) and Mikael and Jill went to it with their staves.